 Ryoo Seung Ryong (All About My Wife, The Target, War of Arrows) is Admiral Gurujima.
 Evilly portrait as expected, since he’s on the bad side, but perfectly executed as a cold strategist.

-The way the whole movie is filmed and directed, and its paragon with the pictures and statues that we have been able to see in books and drawings from that time, it’s excellent, and also the use of special effects, in its perfect amount and with great efficiency, becomes an epic movie with everything that has to have, but yet holding to a principles tale and the inner side of this Korean legend, as Yi Soon Shin actually was.
+The way the whole movie is filmed and directed, is absolutely great.
+Its paragon with the pictures and statues that we are able to see in books and drawings from that time, is perfect.
+Also the use of special effects, in its perfect amount and with great efficiency.
+The whole story becomes an epic movie with everything that has to have.
+That, still holding to a principles tale and the inner side of this Korean legend, as Yi Soon Shin actually was.

 This movie is not only recommendable, if you haven’t seen it and you love epic movies, what are you waiting for?! 😉